LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 Published research on sermorelin — for educational purposes only

-Mayo KE et al. “Regulation of the pituitary somatotroph cell by GHRH and its receptor.”
+Mayo KE et al. “Growth hormone-releasing hormone and pituitary signaling.”
 Recent Prog Horm Res.
 2000.
 PubMed

 Sermorelin Pharmacokinetics and GH Pulsatility

 Prakash A, Goa KL.
-“Sermorelin: A review of its use in the diagnosis and treatment of children with idiopathic growth hormone deficiency.”
+“Sermorelin: a review of published GHRH analog literature.”
 BioDrugs.
 1999.
 PubMed

 Reviewed by